vodiahco/node-starter/README.md

 ## To run the application

-Run `npm run tsc` for a dev server.
+Run `npm run start` for a dev server.
 Local server can be reached at `http://localhost:5900`.

 ## Add a new service